anitab-org/powerup-iOS/README.md

 ## Setup for Developers
 1. Make sure you have Xcode IDE downloaded on your machine for software development for iOS.<br />
-2. Fork the systers project.
-Go to [Powerup-iOS](https://github.com/systers/powerup-iOS) and click on Fork in the top right corner.
+2. Fork the anitab-org project.
+Go to [Powerup-iOS](https://github.com/anitab-org/powerup-iOS) and click on Fork in the top right corner.
 Fork the repo on your Github id.
 Make sure that you don’t have any existing repo with the same name in your profile else there will be conflicts.<br />
 3. Make sure you have installed [Github Desktop(for Mac)](https://desktop.github.com/).<br />
 4. Open Github Desktop, click on Clone Repository in File Menu.
 Clone the forked repo to get a local copy on your system.<br />
 5. Fetch the latest version of code from the appropriate branch (usually "develop").<br />